stastnypremysl/lsql-csv/README.md

     lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 g.1, if p.1 in g.4'

-This will print all pairs user <-> group excluding the default group.
+This will print all pairs user and its group excluding the default group.
 You can read it as `from /etc/passwd P, /etc/group G select P.1, G.1 where P.1 in G.4`.

 How does `in` works?
 It's one the basic string level "consist".
+If A is a substring of B, then `A in B` is true.
+Otherwise it is false.

 And the output?